 Goal of design is to generate a formal specification of the database schema

-E-R Model is not SQL based.
-It's not limited to any particular DBMS.
-It is a conceptual and semantic model – captures meanings rather than an actual implementation
+E-R Model is not SQL-based.
+It's not tied to any particular DBMS.
+It is a conceptual and semantic model, which attempts to capture meanings rather than an actual implementation.

 The enterprise is viewed as set of